 The citizens of the planetary system, unofficially called Xha’lem, know that peace is fragile, and war is forever looming over their heads.
-Only four of the nine planets are currently occupied and the inhabitants of the star system seem to enjoy neutrality.
+All the known planets are currently occupied and the inhabitants of the star system seem to enjoy neutrality.
 Many work hard to maintain the peace, even as conflicts arise elsewhere in the universe.
 Still, as is always the case, diversity brings with it difference, and difference can lead to disagreements that can escalate in uncontrollable ways.
 Even though you may feel separated from your race’s homeworld, you are still inextricably connected to your people’s decisions and their destiny.
 Whether you are a senator vying for political power, a bounty hunter in search of your next pay day, or an engineer building a new space port, there is a lot to do in this corner of the galaxy.

 Your first step in playing an adventurer in the DSDN game is to imagine and create a character of your own.
 Your character is a combination of game statistics, role playing, and your imagination.
 You choose a race and a profession, and, at some point, a mech.
 You also invent the personality, appearance, and backstory of your character.
 Once completed, your character serves as your representative in the game, your avatar in Dwarf Stars and Dark Nebula.